tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

         ![The information above is entered in the Database Connection Properties * Oracle dialog box, and OK is selected at the bottom.](./media/visual-studio-fusion-new-database-connection.png "Specify the settings")

-11. Select **Test Connection** to verify the settings are correct, and select **OK** to close the popup.
+11. Select **Test Connection** to verify the settings are correct, and select **OK** to close the popup

-12. Select **OK** to create the Database Connection.
+12. Select **OK** to create the Database Connection

-13. You will now see the Northwind connection in the Database Explorer window.
+13. You will now see the Northwind connection in the Database Explorer window

     ![The Northwind connection is selected in the Database Explorer window.](./media/visual-studio-fusion-database-explorer.png "View the Northwind connection")